JoelTankard/web-rwkv-gguf/NEXT_PHASE.md

 ### MLC-LLM / WebLLM

 Uses TVM to compile optimized WGSL kernels.
 Achieves ~85% of native Metal performance on M3 Max.

--   Kernels are auto-generated, not hand-written
--   Supports q4f16 and q4f32 quantization schemes

 ---